strexx/Ultimate-Frisbee-App/README.md

 #### Must haves
 1. As a user I want to have real-time score updates about a match or multiple matches (that I'm interested in).
 2. As a user I want to have an overview of the matches that are being played during the tournament and on which field.
-3. As a user I want to update the scores of my (favourite) team(s).
+3. As a user I want to update the scores of my (favorite) team(s).
-4. As a user I want to follow my favourite teams. *
+4. As a user I want to follow my favorite teams.
 5. As a user I want to be able to visit the app, even if I have a bad internet connection.
 6. As a scorekeeper of a game I want to confirm the final score, so the score can be updated in the system (Leaguevine API).
 7. As a scorekeeper I want to see the matches that are relevant to me.